From the publisher:

 THE FLIP SIDE by James Bailey.
 William Morrow Paperbacks (November 17, 2020).
 ISBN 978-0063019393.
 384 pages.

 This entry was posted on Monday, January 4th, 2021 at 9:58 AM and is filed under Book Reviews, Fiction, Romance.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.